‘Greetings from Dunedin’ courtesy of Dunedin Artist Steve Spathelf

 Since the inception of the Toronto Blue Jays’ in 1977, Dunedin, Florida has been the club’s spring training home.
 Dunedin also plays host to the Blue Jays’ class-A Minor League affiliate: the Dunedin Blue Jays of the Florida State League.
 Florida Auto Exchange Stadium, the current name of the Blue Jays’ spring training ballpark, is situated next to the Dunedin Public Library a few blocks south of the downtown on Douglas Avenue.
 FAES, as it is sometimes referred to as, was built in 1990 as a replacement for the rickety Grant Field, the Blue Jays’ first spring training ballpark known for its wooden grandstand.
 With a population of approximately 36,000, Dunedin is among the smallest spring training destinations in the state of Florida.

 The name Dunedin comes from the Scots Gaelic Dùn Èideann.
 Translated to English, Dùn Èideann becomes Edinburgh.
 You can tell there is a great deal of Scottish influence here, with street names such as Douglas, Scotland, Aberdeen, Highland, and Sky Loch.
-Dunedin has maintained and embraced its Scottish roots; evidence of this heritage can be seen everywhere.
+Dunedin has maintained and embraced its Scottish roots; evidence of this heritage can be seen all over town.
+Often the sound of bagpipe music can be heard throughout the city.
 Once a year, Scottish clans descend upon the city for the Dunedin Highland Games.
-The sound of bagpipes is commonly heard throughout the city.

 To get to Dunedin from wherever you may be, you’ll likely want to land in Tampa International Airport.
 From there, it’s a straight shot across the Courtney Campbell Causeway to Dunedin.
 It’s a picturesque 30-minute drive.
 Toronto Blue Jays beat writer Richard Griffin said it best in his article Spring arrives in baseball’s circle of life: